 The city of Porto sits proudly at the mouth of the iconic Douro River.
 If you happen to love Port wine and you’re thinking about living in Porto, then the fates have certainly aligned because Port wine is actually named after the city of Porto!

 The south side of the Douro’s banks is decorated by the striking facades of some of the world’s most famous Port houses.
 Popping in for a tour and tasting session is a must, but we’ll come back to that later!

 Without a doubt, living in Porto is all about being immersed in history and charm.
 As one of Europe’s oldest cities, its ancient heart is registered as a World Heritage Site by UNESCO.

 The city’s time zone is GMT (Greenwich Mean Time), so you’ll be in sync with London.
 Some locals speak English, but not all—so grab your phrasebook and book some classes!

-Those living in Porto will need a wallet full of Euros before they can buy fresh flowers or vegetables from the gorgeously quaint and colourful Mercado do Bolhão.
+Those living in Porto will need a wallet full of Euros before buying fresh flowers or vegetables from the gorgeously quaint and colorful Mercado do Bolhão.

 What is it like living in Porto?

 Porto is definitely one of the best places to live in Portugal for expats.